iacopobaroncini/FsTamTam/README.md

 Thanks the programming guidelines in this document, the software components, and the templates provided in this distribution, you can develop **devices** in several forms, all sharing the same programming principles and using the same low-level protocol while communicating with **FsTamTam Server**.

 Device forms:
-* Physical elements driven by an Arduino board (i.e. panels with switches, selectors, rotary encoders, leds, etc) - Programming language C++ (Arduino) - Connection type: USB	- USB server-side: it automatically and consistently detects FsTamTam.
+* **Physical elements driven by an Arduino board** (i.e. panels with switches, selectors, rotary encoders, leds, etc) - Programming language C++ (Arduino) - Connection type: USB	- USB server-side: it automatically and consistently detects FsTamTam.
-* PC command-line program - Programming language: C++ (standard) - Connection type: TCP - TCP server-side: it accepts TCP connections only from FsTamTam devices.
+* **PC command-line C++ program** - Programming language: C++ (standard) - Connection type: TCP - TCP server-side: it accepts TCP connections only from FsTamTam devices.
-* PC command-line program - Programming language: Java - Connection type: TCP - TCP server-side: it accepts TCP connections only from FsTamTam devices.
+* **PC command-line Java program** - Programming language: Java - Connection type: TCP - TCP server-side: it accepts TCP connections only from FsTamTam devices.
-* Web application - Programming languages: HTML5, CSS, JavaScript - Connection type: Websocket	- HTTP server-side: it acts as a regular web server, delivering HTML documents, style sheets, images and scripts to the requesting web browser on which the web application is running.
+* **Web application** - Programming languages: HTML5, CSS, JavaScript - Connection type: Websocket	- HTTP server-side: it acts as a regular web server, delivering HTML documents, style sheets, images and scripts to the requesting web browser on which the web application is running.

 TCP server-side: it detects, accepts and manage Websocket connections only from FsTamTam devices.
 This is the channel where the FsTamTam low-level protocol is “spoken”.